What is a Treynor Ratio?

 βi = Beta (volatility of market)

 Treynor Ratio is extensively useful in measuring the excess return against the risk attached to particular security over the risk-free rate of return considering the additional risk.
-Though the securities or investment portfolio is diversified to balance the risk and return, the systematic risk always persists due to the volatile behaviour of the market.
+Though the securities or investment portfolio is diversified to balance the risk and return, the systematic risk always persists due to the volatile behavior of the market.
 This ratio provides better analysis and evaluation of the entire investment portfolio for better returns.

 It suggests whether a security is worth investment to sustain the volatility of the market.